[Home] [French Version] [CV] [RESEARCH] [TEACHING] [PHL501] [HC 395] [Photos] [Jalisco]

 c.
 Objection: if you think that one of the author's claim is false: give an argument for this!

-• Course Notes (will be available on the day of class around 8 am): Locke, Introduction and the criticisms of innateness
+- Course Notes (will be available on the day of class around 8 am): Leibniz -- Self-contained Individual Substances, Pre-established Harmony

-• Course Notes (will be available on the day of class around 8 am): Locke -- Ideas and Qualities
+- Course Notes (will be available on the day of class around 8 am): Leibniz -- Freedom and Responsibility

-• Powerpoint (will be available on the day of class before noon): Locke, Introduction and the criticisms of innateness.
+- Powerpoint (will be available on the day of class before noon): Leibniz -- Self-contained Individual Substances, Pre-established Harmony.

-• Powerpoint (will be available on the day of class before noon): Locke -- Ideas and Qualities.
+- Powerpoint (will be available on the day of class before noon): Leibniz -- Freedom and Responsibility.

 - All the other students: POST YOUR ANSWERS ON BLACKBOARD ON THE DAY BEFORE CLASS BEFORE 5pm.